Frequently Ask Questions about

 Should I get a dental implant?

 - Saving your natural tooth should always be your first choice when dental care is needed and is the preferred choice over tooth extraction.
-Dr. Aibel can often successfully treat highly complicated cases and save teeth that would otherwise need to be extracted.
+Drs.
+Aibel or Moshman can often successfully treat highly complicated cases and save teeth that would otherwise need to be extracted.

 - In general, the success rate for a root canal treated tooth is higher than the success rate for a dental implant.
 Although there are several dental specialties that can place implants, only an endodontist can accurately determine the prognosis and success rate for different endodontic options which can be used to save your tooth.